DenialRiver1434/DenialRiver1434/README.md

 My name is Daniel Ge, welcome to my profile!

 ### About Me
 I'll be a sophomore at Newport High School in Bellevue, Washington next year.
 I mostly study back-end algorithmic coding (USACO), but I do occasionally make HTML and JS projects as well!
-Aspiring to enrich the passion for coding among young students, I founded the BASIS Competition Coding Club (BC3), and am a content author for [USACO Guide](https://usaco.guide).
+Aspiring to enrich the passion for coding among young students, I founded the BASIS Competition Coding Club (BC3), and was a content author for [USACO Guide](https://usaco.guide).

 I study with [OTIS](https://web.evanchen.cc/otis.html) and [USACO Guide](https://usaco.guide).